blueray453/duas-for-salah-and-supplication/README.md

 # dua-for-salah-and-supplications
 This repository holds code to convert a book from adoc to pdf

+THIS IS A WORK IN PROGRESS.

+DISCLAIMER: I AM NOT A ISLAMIC SCHOLAR.

+IF YOU FIND ANY MISTAKES IN THE BOOK, OR WANT TO INCLUDE A DUA THAT IS NOT MENTIONED HERE, PLEASE OPEN AN ISSUE.

 # The script to compile this book is

 ```